grucloud/grucloud/docusaurus/docs/azure/resources/Compute/RestorePoint.md

         },
         consistencyMode: {
           type: 'string',
-          readOnly: true,
           enum: [
             'CrashConsistent',
             'FileSystemConsistent',
             'ApplicationConsistent'
           ],
           'x-ms-enum': { name: 'ConsistencyModeTypes', modelAsString: true },
-          description: 'Gets the consistency mode for the restore point.
+          description: 'ConsistencyMode of the RestorePoint.
+Can be specified in the input while creating a restore point.
+For now, only CrashConsistent is accepted as a valid input.
 Please refer to https://aka.ms/RestorePoints for more details.'
         },
         timeCreated: {
           type: 'string',